 The People Of Sikkim their culture and religions

-The People Of Sikkim their culture and religions.
+The People Of Sikkim have their culture and religions.

 Sikkim has a blend of diverse communities, cultures, religions, and customs.
 Sikkim is an excellent example of harmonious living between people from different areas and regions.
 The people of Sikkim are known as Sikkimese.
 The leading communities in Sikkim are the Lepchas, Bhutias, and Nepalese.
 However, some Plainsmen have settled here, as they own businesses in the urban areas and are in government service.
 Sikkim’s development with roads, bridges, buildings, and hydropower saw an influx of migrant labourers from the plains and Nepal.
 We will be discussing the three cultural communities and their lifestyles.

 The Lepchas are believed to be the original inhabitants of Sikkim.
 They resided in Sikkim long before the migration of Bhutias and Nepalese.
-The Lepchas’ original religion was of the Mune or bone faith, which is similar to pagans.
+The Lepchas’ original religion was of the Mune or bone faith, similar to pagans.
 They used to worship spirits of the mountains, rivers, and forests.
 Later on, they converted to Buddhism and Christianity.
-The earlier religion could contribute to why these people prefer to live in a healthy environment.
+The earlier religion could explain why these people prefer to live in a healthy environment.